AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/support-and-insights/support-and-insights-overview.md

 ---
 # Support and Insights Overview

-The **[!UICONTROL Support & Insights]** dashboard of the Adobe Success portal provides access to technical resources, environment scan findings, and case management tools.
+The **[!UICONTROL Support & Insights]** dashboard of the [!DNL Adobe Success] portal provides access to technical resources, environment scan findings, and case management tools.
 It displays all your Adobe solutions as individual product tiles.

-Use the *filter* dropdown at the top of the page to focus on a specific product.

 To access this page, click the ![support-and-insights-icon](/help/adobe-success-portal/assets/support-and-insight-icon.png) icon directly from the left-hand navigation panel of the portal homepage.

 ![support-and-insights-landing-page](/help/adobe-success-portal/assets/support-and-insights-landing-page.png)

+Use the *filter* dropdown at the top of the page to focus on a specific product.

 Each product tile features key metrics, such as **[!UICONTROL Findings]**, **[!UICONTROL Open and Closed Cases]**, and **[!UICONTROL Major Issues]**.
 You can click on any of these metrics to navigate directly to its dedicated sub-section, where you can explore detailed support insights related to your product.

-## Snapshot {#snapshot}
+## [!UICONTROL Snapshot] {#snapshot}

 The **[!UICONTROL Snapshot]** tab offers executive analyses into your cases, findings, and alerts.
 To access this tab, click the *product name* on any tile.